weinitor/Kinegami/README.md

 # User Guide:
 Run scripts Kinegami_******.m for existing examples and change parameters if desired.
 To create your kinematic chain robot, fill out the Kinegami_Template File in this order:
-1. design each joint, then first fill in the polygon shapefill in the DH parameters specifications for variable D
+1. design each joint, then first fill in the variable nside to specify the polygon shape.
+Then also fill in the number of joints plus one (the fingertip) in variable n.
-2. according to the DH parameters, fill in the number of joints in n, and the joint type TYPE
+2. fill in the DH parameters specifications for variable D following the joint design.
-3. the rest variables that contain "?" should also be changed to match with your design.
+3. according to the DH parameters
-4. fill in the joint information, including TYPE, maximum joint range, ____
+5. fill in the rest joint information, all variables that contain "?", including TYPE, maximum joint range, ____

 For more comprehensive understanding, reference supporting functions.The algorithm requires "fSolve" from the MatLab Optimization Toolbox.
 Please install the add-on Optimization Toolbox.